What is DevOps?

 Infrastructure as code (IaC) can help you manage your development, staging, and production environments in a repeatable and efficient manner.

 At its core, DevOps is the collaboration between development and operations teams, who share responsibilities and combine work.
-Fewer handoffs and code that is designed for the environment for which its runs, makes teams more efficient and saves time.
+Fewer handoffs and code that is designed for the environment for which it runs, makes teams more efficient and saves time.

 DevOps teams can perform security audits and security testing during automated workflows to integrate security into the end product.
 Automated deployments can prevent unauthorized access to production systems.